-You must also keep all machine-sensible records and a complete description of the computerized portion of your accounting system.
+You must also keep all machine-sensible records and a complete description of the computerized portion of your recordkeeping system.
 This documentation must be sufficiently detailed to show all of the following items.

-- 1) Applications being performed. - 2) Procedures used in each application. - Controls used to ensure accurate and reliable processing. - 4) Controls used to prevent the unauthorized addition, alteration, or deletion of retained records.
+- Functions being performed as the data flows through the system. - Controls used to ensure accurate and reliable processing. - Controls used to prevent the unauthorized addition, alteration, or deletion of retained records. - Charts of accounts and detailed account descriptions.

-See Revenue Procedure 91-59, printed in Cumulative Bulletin 1991-2 on page 841, for more information.
+See Revenue Procedure 98-25, printed on page 7 of Internal Revenue Bulletin 1998-11, for more information.